-Added awareness of SPARC in Northern Virginia should ensure that every SPARC center currently operating is operating to capacity and with a diverse clientele.
+Added awareness of SPARC in Northern Virginia should ensure that every SPARC center currently operational functions to capacity and with a diverse clientele.

 To lay the groundwork for the opening of a SPARC Loudoun County center, and to increase awareness of SPARC in Loudoun County and of the needs of the population SPARC serves, we are meeting and speaking with Virginia and Loudoun County officials, the Loudoun County economic development authority, institutions of higher education with a stake in Loudoun County, and the Loudoun County philanthropic community so they are integrally aware of SPARC and the service and programs SPARC provides.
-With assistance from Phyllis Randall, Loudoun County Chair At-Large, Loudoun County Board of Supervisors, and from economic development officials, we are optimistic that a SPARC center in Loudoun County will be operational before the end of the fourth quarter of 2024, and that the Loudoun center will result from a SPARC partnership with Loudoun County and an institution of higher education.
+With support from Phyllis Randall, Loudoun County Chair At-Large, Loudoun County Board of Supervisors, Sylvia Glass and other Loudoun County supervisors, and from economic development and other Loudoun County officials, we are optimistic that a SPARC center in Loudoun County will be operational before the end of the fourth quarter of 2024, and that the Loudoun center will result from a SPARC partnership with Loudoun County and an institution of higher education.

-With the help and at the urging of Fairfax County officials, including Jeff McKay, Chair of the Fairfax County Board of Supervisors, and with the full support of Justin Wilson, Mayor of Alexandria, we will open at least one SPARC center in the Route 1 Corridor of Fairfax County to serve the Route 1 Corridor and the Alexandria catchment area.
+With the help and at the urging of Fairfax County officials, including Jeff McKay, Chair of the Fairfax County Board of Supervisors, Supervisor Rodney Lusk, and other Fairfax County Supervisors, and with the full support of Justin Wilson, Mayor of Alexandria, we will open at least one SPARC center in the Route 1 Corridor of Fairfax County to serve the Route 1 Corridor and the Alexandria catchment area.
 We are optimistic that the center will be operational by the end of the first quarter of 2026.